-The Board comprises four Executive Directors, Michael Laurier, Ian Bristow, Michael Stephen and Alexander Brennan, and three Non-Executive Directors, Shaun Robinson, Nicolas Clavel and Robert Wigley.
-Nicolas Clavel is currently the Company's Interim Chairman.
-Nicolas Clavel and Robert Wigley are each regarded as Independent Directors by the Board notwithstanding that they hold a small number of shares and also hold options over Ordinary Shares.
-The Board considers that both Nicolas Clavel and Robert Wigley have demonstrated the utmost regard for independence, appropriately challenging the Board and maintaining high standards of corporate governance on the Board.
-Neither Nicolas nor Robert represent any shareholder on the Board and both have a background in finance within regulated industries.
-Accordingly, the Board believes that both Nicolas and Robert exercise independent judgement in all matters relating to the Group.
+The Board comprises three Executive Directors, Michael Laurier, Ian Bristow and Michael Stephen and two Non-Executive Directors, Nicolas Clavel and Michael Kayser.
+Nicolas Clavel is the Company's Chairman.
+Nicolas Clavel and Michael Kayser are each regarded as Independent Directors by the Board notwithstanding that Nicolas holds a small number of shares and they both hold options over Ordinary Shares.
+The Board considers that both Nicolas Clavel and Michael Kayser have demonstrated the utmost regard for independence, appropriately challenging the Board and maintaining high standards of corporate governance on the Board.
+Neither Nicolas Clavel nor Michael Kayser represents any shareholder on the Board and both have a background in finance within regulated industries.
+Accordingly, the Board believes that both Nicolas Clavel and Michael Kayser exercise independent judgement in all matters relating to the Group.